terraform-compliance/cli/docs/pages/bdd-references/using_tags.md

 - nofail and noskip tags can not be used within the same scenario.

 ### Case Sensitivity
-All steps, under the tagged scenario will use case sensitive matching.
-This tag also effects regular expressions.
+All steps, under the tagged scenario will use case-sensitive matching.
+This tag also affects regular expressions.
 > __Possible formats:__
 >
 > ▪